influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

   |> filter(fn: (r) =>  r._measurement == "weather_sensor" and r.region == "north" and r._field == "temp")
   |> mean()
 ```
+In schema 1, we see that querying the `plot` and `region` in a single tag makes the data more difficult to query.

 <!--
 ## Shard group duration management